-I have helped a lot (hundreds) of massage therapists through this process, as well as gone through it myself.
+I have helped a lot (thousands) of massage therapists through this process, as well as gone through it myself.
 Transferring your license to Florida is a little more complicated than transferring a license to most other states, but by the end of this post you should have all of the links and resources you need to get your Florida massage license.

 Don’t wait until you move to begin the process

 It is best to plan your professional move ahead of time, or you may find yourself sitting in Florida waiting and waiting for your license to arrive.
-When things go smoothly (meaning once you have contacted your school, state, and exam administrator and asked them to forward all of your scores, transcripts, and certificates to the Board office without being lost), the entire process takes 4-6 weeks.
+When things go smoothly, the entire process takes 3-6 weeks.

-So in order to keep your massage income flowing and avoid delays, I suggest you start the process as soon possible.
-Once you apply, you have an entire year to submit your supporting materials (listed below) to the board office.
+In order to keep your massage income flowing and avoid delays, I suggest you start the process as soon as possible.
+Once you apply, you have an entire year to submit your supporting materials to the board office.
 After the board office receives all of your supporting materials, they will issue your license.
 If you do not get everything to the board in one year, you will need to reapply.

 OK, here we go…

 Endorsement or Examination Candidate?

-If you have a current/valid massage license which you obtained by completing 500 hours of education and you have passed a national licensing exam (MBLEx, NCETMB, NCETM, or NESL), you are and Endorsement Candidate.
-Here is your checklist.
+If you have a current/valid massage license which you obtained by completing 500 hours of education and you have passed a national licensing exam (MBLEx, NCETMB, NCETM, or NESL), you are an Endorsement candidate.

-If you are not currently licensed, or have not passed a national licensing exam, you are an Examination Candidate.
-Here is your checklist.
+If you are not currently licensed, or have not yet passed a national licensing exam, you are an Examination candidate.

 The routes are very similar.
 Both endorsement and examination candidates must complete 10 hours of Florida Law and Rules from a Florida Approved Continuing Education Provider.

 After you complete the required course, send your completion certificate to the Florida board.

 Verification of License